brianwisti/rgb-brain-hugo/site/content/post/2019/11/emacs-use-package.md

 - packages
 - tools
 title: Emacs use-package
+updated: 2024-02-01 20:11:30-08:00
 ---

 I admit it.
 My [Emacs](../../../card/Emacs.md) usage is intermittent at best.
 But I do use Emacs *sometimes*.
-Still haven’t found anything to match [card/Org](../../../card/Org.md) for taking notes or writing posts.
+Still haven’t found anything to match [Org](../../../card/Org.md) for taking notes or writing posts.

 So until I find something better than Org mode — which may take a while — I need Emacs.
 That means I need to get better at using it. *That* starts with configuration that isn’t a tribute to the [Flying Spaghetti Monster](http://spaghettimonster.com).